 Tongue-tie division (Frenulotomy) is a quick, simple and safe procedure when performed on babies less than six months old.
 It involves swaddling the baby in a blanket, holding the baby still and cutting/releasing the tongue-tie.
 The baby needs to feed from the breast or bottle straight afterwards, as this stops any bleeding and comforts baby.

-It’s therefore important your baby has not fed for one to two hours before my visit.
+It’s therefore important your baby has not fed for one hour before my visit.
 There may be rare instances when, using clinical judgement, I decline to carry out the procedure.

 My full name’s Gillian Bird, but I prefer Gill.
 I’m an experienced qualified midwife, trained in tongue-tie division at University Hospital Southampton.
 I carry out tongue-tie assessment and division in a private capacity in your own home and have insurance cover, CQC registration, ICO registration and NMC registration to permit me to do this work.
 I’m also a full member of the Association of Tongue-tie Practitioners and attend clinical updates.
 I do a high number of tongue-tie assessments and divisions, including at an NHS hospital.